Journalist Aaron Cantú arrested at Trump inauguration

 Cantú was among more than 230 people arrested in Washington on Inauguration Day after some individuals set fire to a car and broke windows of downtown businesses.

-Like other journalists arrested during the Inauguration protests, Cantú was initially charged with one count of rioting, a felony which carries a penalty of up to 10 years in jail.
-But on April 27, a grand jury indicted him on eight separate felony counts — inciting a riot, rioting, conspiracy to riot, and five counts of destruction of property.
-If convicted on all counts, he faces up to 75 years in prison.
+Cantú was one of nine journalists arrested during the protests.
+Charges were later dropped against most of the journalists, but not Cantú.
+On April 27, 2017, a grand jury indicted him on eight separate felony counts — inciting a riot, rioting, conspiracy to riot, and five counts of destruction of property.
+If convicted on all counts, he could face to 75 years in prison.

 He is scheduled to go to trial in October 2018.